billahdotdev/Learn-git/README.md

     • After making changes in a branch, you can merge those changes back into another branch (often the main branch) using:

             git merge branchname

+8. Remote Repositories and Collaboration:
+    • You can collaborate with others by using remote repositories hosted on platforms like GitHub or GitLab.
+    • To add a remote repository, use:

+      git remote add origin remote_repository_url

+      Replace "remote_repository_url" with the URL of the remote repository.

+    • To push your changes to the remote repository, use:

+      git push -u origin branchname

+    • To fetch changes from the remote repository and merge them into your local branch, use:

+      git pull origin branchname